Gender implications for energy infrastructure

 The webinar will be moderated by Ana Rojas, International Union for Conservation of Nature, Global Gender Office (IUCN GGO), and will include presentations from the following speakers:

-- Vanessa Lopes Janik, Social, Gender and Energy Specialist, Energy Sector Management Assistance Program (ESMAP) and Maria Beatriz Orlando, Senior Social Development Specialist, World Bank.
+- Vanessa Lopes Janik, Social, Gender and Energy Specialist, Energy Sector Management Assistance Program (ESMAP) and Maria Beatriz Orlando, Lead Social Development Specialist, World Bank.
 Presentation: Gender and electricity infrastructure: Impacts and opportunities.
 In their presentation, Vanessa and Maria Beatriz will present the findings of the ESMAP and the World Bank report on “Getting to Gender Equality in Energy Infrastructure“.
 In presenting these findings, they will introduce how gender issues in the areas of land or labor can be considered within energy generation, transmission and distribution programs.
 Case studies will highlight a hydro project in Nepal, concentrated solar program in Morocco and distribution project in Senegal.

 - Alaide González, Renewable energy consultant, Energia y Ambiente.
 Presentation: Gender responsive geothermal generation —harvesting energy and social benefits in El Salvador.
 In her presentation, Alaide from LaGeo will present on LaGeo’s gender-responsive corporate philosophy, in both its corporate space and in community outreach.
 The presentation will highlight the myriad of actions LaGeo undertakes —from improving HR policies, to capitalizing on byproducts of geothermal generation and to improving communities’ resilience by investing in environment, education and health services.